 The film adaptation of My Salinger Year stars Margaret Qualley as Joanna and Sigourney Weaver as her boss.
-Directed by Oscar-nominee Philippe Falardeau, the film opens in theaters and streaming in North America on March 5, 2021 and in the UK on May 17, 2021.
+Directed by Oscar-nominee Philippe Falardeau, the film opened in sixty-five countries in 2021, and is available for streaming wherever you rent movies.

 Author photo by Mark Ostow

 “…beautifully captures a moment in history…a warm, witty, occasionally sly piece of storytelling.”